 Authorization: Flood Control Act approved June 28, 1938, and Project Document HD 569, 75th Congress, 3d Session (flood control); Flood Control Act approved July 24, 1946 (irrigation storage); Flood Control Act approved June 30, 1948, and the Water Resources Development Act of 1990 (water supply storage).

 Location: On the North Canadian River at river mile 394.3, about 2 miles north of Canton in Blaine County, Oklahoma, and about 75 miles northwest of Oklahoma City in Canadian County, Oklahoma.

 Purpose: Flood control, water supply, irrigation, recreation, and fish and wildlife.

-Hydrologic Data: Estimated peak discharge for the October 1923 flood was 87,800 cfs.
+Hydrologic Data: Estimated peak discharge for the October 1923 flood (pre-construction) was 87,800 cfs.
 Estimated runoff for Oct.
 7 to Oct.
-19, 1923, was 300,450 acre-feet, which is equivalent to an average of 0.74 inchs of rain from the drainage area above the dam site.
+19, 1923, was 300,450 acre-feet, which is equivalent to 0.74 inch from the drainage area above the dam site.